-Tex-Mex flavors and the ease of using your slow cooker make this Southwestern Turkey Soup a comforting meal any night of the week!
+Tex-Mex flavors and the ease of using your slow cooker make this southwestern turkey soup a comforting meal any night of the week!

 I don’t know what it is about ground turkey lately or making big batches of turkey soup, for some reason I’ve been turning to turkey for meals beyond Thanksgiving.
 A part of me thinks it’s because ground meat is a. easy for the kids to grab and b. white meat always seems to go over well with their taste buds.
-But I threw this reasoning out the door when I made this particular soup somewhat spicy.
-No, the kids did NOT go hungry, they just enjoyed a batch of Bagel Bites while Mom and Dad gobbled up a few bowls of southwestern turkey soup!

 Yep, sometimes my kids eat a different meal than their parents.
 While I strive to serve the family ONE meal, no matter how it’s plated, I almost always find a night or two or three where we eat something different.
 And if that means I can enjoy a warm bowl of soup without interruptions well then, I’m doing it!